 8. You might want to download that period tracking app since your regularity gets thrown out the window.

-9. Warm your significant other because your mood will be a roller coaster ride for a while.
+9. Warn your significant other because your mood will be a roller coaster ride for a while.

 10. You may be more susceptible to develop fibroids, a kind of tumor that grows in and around the walls of the uterus.